You might be wondering what rights you have as a birth mother. The short answer is: it depends on where you live.

 Post-Adoption Care for the Birth Mother

-Once the adoption is finished, your relationship with us can continue — just as it does with your child!
-We have a lot of free resources that you can still use after the adoption.
-Our kind and compassionate coordinators will help you find counseling services, scholarship opportunities, and more!
+Once the adoption is finished, your relationship with us can continue.
+Additionally, we have a lot of free resources that you can still use after the adoption.
+For example no-cost professional counseling, support from a peer, and eligibility for an educational scholarship.
+Our coordinators are happy to help you find counseling services, opportunities to continue your education, and more!

 Reach out to connect with one of our caring adoption experts when you’re ready for a helping hand!
 And you can click here to get info on how the adoption process works or read commonly-asked questions about choosing adoption.